Baby crying and you can’t work out why? It could be what you had for dinner!

 Colic is when newborn babies cry for unexplained reasons for more than three hours a day and at least three days a week.
 It’s a common problem – one in five newborn babies have colic – and one that can drive new mums to despair.

-Colic is linked to low rates of breastfeeding, post-natal depression and shaken-baby syndrome.
+There;’s a link between colic and low rates of breastfeeding, post-natal depression and even shaken-baby syndrome.
 It’s one of the most common presentations of mothers and infants to emergency departments.